simolus3/drift/docs/docs/Dart API/tables.md

 For instance, in the example above, `#!dart IntColumn get category => integer().nullable()();` defined a column named `category` that can store integers and is nullable.

-### Types
+### Supported Types

 Drift supports a variety of column types out of the box.
 Additional types can be stored using [type converters](../type_converters.md).

 | Dart type   | Column       | Corresponding SQLite type                                                                      |